 Paint Mode > Color SourceIf Color Source is selected and you touch the palette icon, the Color Source menu will appear letting you edit the color.
 You can use the Pick Color option to select a color from your canvas, or use the color wheel to choose a color.
 The slider on the bottom adds noise to the color.
 This is useful to make colorful brush strokes even from a single color.
 Choose a gray color and try changing the amount of color noise and see the effect on the painting.

 Paint Mode > Image SourceIf Image Source is selected and you touch down on the image icon, the current Image Source is displayed in the painting area.
 When you release, your painting is displayed.
 If you touch down on the image icon and drag up, the Image Source menu will appear.
 You can use this menu to modify the brush stroke colors.
 Try selecting "Sepiatone" and then painting, or try changing the satuation and try painting some more.
 Remember you can double tap any slider in this app to reset it.
-Try adding noise to the Image Source and see the affect on your brush strokes.
+Try adding noise to the Image Source and see the effect on your brush strokes.
 Initially the Image Source comes from the photo you selected, but if you want you can have the Image Source use your current canvas.
 To do this press the "Use Canvas" button.
 To make it work like before, click "Use Photo".
 At the moment you touch the 'Use Canvas' button, PhotoViva takes your current canvas as it appears at that moment and uses that "snapshot" of your canvas as the image source for subsequent painting operations.
 So when 'Use Canvas' is on, you will be painting on your canvas using an earlier version of that canvas as the image source.
 This can create interesting effects if you switch brushes after selecting 'Use Canvas,' because the new brush can pick up colors and textures from the old brush you were using.

 Paint Mode > Fill with ColorTouching the fill icon on the bottom brings up the fill menu.
 Here you can clear the canvas to White, Black or Cream.
 "Autopaint.." will start painting with the current brush randomly placing brush strokes on the canvas.
 If you have selected "Set" in the brush menu, all the brush strokes will be in one direction.
-If you select "Follow" in the brush menu, the brush strokes will have all orientations.
+If you have selected "Follow" in the brush menu, the brush strokes will have all orientations.
 You can push the colors of the canvas away from the current color using "Blend Away..".
-Try setting the current color to gray, and use this to adjust contrast.
+If you set the current color to gray, Blend Away will adjust contrast.
 You can fill the outer frame or an outline or the center of the canvas using the options here.